General Questions about Nuclear Cardiology, Certification and the CBNC

 - to recognize formally individuals who meet the requirements set by CBNC; and

 - to serve the public by encouraging quality patient care in the practice of Nuclear Cardiology.

 Telelephone: +240.631.8151 Fax: +301.424.0875 Email: CBNC@apca.org

-Change your contact information either by logging in to your CBNC online account or by creating a CBNC online account.
+Change your contact information either by logging in to your MY APCA online account, detailed instructions can be found here.
 Alternatively, scan your SIGNED request to change your address and include it as an attachment and email it to CBNC@apca.org.
 Please include changes in emails, phone/fax and cell numbers too.
-Candidates should inform CBNC of address changes so that important correspondence is received at the correct address (e.g. scores and certificates).
+Candidates should inform CBNC of address changes so that important correspondence is received at the correct address (e.g. certificates).
 Those who have passed the CBNC examination should inform CBNC of address changes so the Verify Certification searchable database lists individuals in the correct location.

 There are two understandings of the term "grandfathering" that have application to CBNC: 1) certification of an individual who did not sit for the exam and 2) exempting individuals who have certified from recertifying.
 Following are explanations of CBNC grandfathering policy.